-The Real Reason Why Cast Iron Pans Are So Rough
+The Real Reason Why Cast-Iron Pans Are So Rough

-If you happen to own a very old cast iron pan, maybe one that you've inherited from your grandmother or purchased at a yard sale or antique market, the first thing you notice is that the surface is completely smooth.
-However, most modern cast iron pans are not.
+If you happen to own a very old cast-iron pan, maybe one that you've inherited from your grandmother or purchased at a yard sale or antique market, the first thing you notice is that the surface is completely smooth.
+However, most modern cast-iron pans are not.
 According to Powell, this is where the divide began.
-"Up until the 50s, every cast iron pan ever sold in America was created without pre-seasoning," he says.
+"Up until the '50s, every cast-iron pan ever sold in America was created without pre-seasoning," he says.
 "Then Lodge started selling their pans pre-seasoned because they knew that people no longer insisted on doing the seasoning themselves."

-While many home cooks get frustrated with the cast iron seasoning process, and the issues that can come about when you don’t season your pans properly, there are new manufacturers, like Butter Pat Industries, that produce modern cast iron with a method more similar to the one used at the turn of the 20th century.
-When Powell began this project in 2013, he came at it not with the idea that he was going to create a company, but that he wanted answers to the oldest questions about cast iron, like, what makes the modern conventional pans so rough and why were the pans made at the turn of the last century so smooth?
-Now, three years later, Butter Pat produces some of the smoothest cast iron available, the recepient of great praise from chefs, like Sean Brock, Linton Hopkins and John Currence.
+Many home cooks get frustrated with the cast-iron seasoning process and the issues that occur when pans aren't seasoned properly, but there are new manufacturers, like Butter Pat Industries, that produce modern cast iron with a method similar to the one used in the early 1900s.
+When Powell began this project in 2013, he approached it not with the idea of creating a company, but that he wanted answers to the oldest questions about cast iron, like what makes the modern conventional pans so rough, and why were the original pans so smooth?
+Now, several years later, Butter Pat produces some of the smoothest cast iron available and is revered by chefs such as Sean Brock, Linton Hopkins, and John Currence.